Discover the Fascinating Attractions of Dublin!

 5. Delve into Irish History at Kilmainham Gaol

-7. Take a Stroll Along the River Liffey
+7. Stroll Along River Liffey

 8. Explore the Dublin Bay Area